-A semicontext is a terminal-sequence (see 3.24), which follows the non-terminal of the head of a grammar rule (see 3.15).
+A semicontext is a terminal-sequence (see 3.24), which follows, separated by a comma, the non-terminal of the head of a grammar rule (see 3.15).
 The terminals of the semicontext make up a prefix of the remaining terminal-sequence.